Casper233/Fire_Power/readme_en.md

 # Explanation

 This mod need to be added both side, the client and the server.
-I'm now still keep working, and hope to make this mod playable with only this single mod.

 # Updates

+**2022-12-14-1**

+The last version, thanks to everyone who contribute to this project, and Good day.

 **2022-06-14-1**

-Update a boss that still have bug exist.
+Update a boss that still has bugs exist.

 **2022-06-13-2**